SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/dependency-injection.md

 # Dependency Injection

-Our `MixRepository` is *sort of* working.
-We can autowire it into our controller, and the container is *instantiating* that and passing it to us.
-We *prove* that over here, because when we run that code, it's successful calling the `findAll()` method, but then it's exploding inside.
-That's because, inside `MixRepository`, in order to do our work, we need two services: The `$cache` service and the `$httpClient` service.
+Our `MixRepository` service is *sort of* working.
+We can autowire it into our controller and the container is *instantiating* the object and passing it to us.
+We *prove* that over here because, when we run the code, it successfully calls the `findAll()` method.

+But.... then it explodes.
+That's because, inside `MixRepository` we have two undefined variables.
+In order our class to do its job, it needs two services: the `$cache` service and the `$httpClient` service.

+## Autowiring to Methods is a Controller-Only Superpower

 I keep saying that there are many services floating around inside of Symfony, waiting for us to use them.
-That's *true*, but you can't just grab them out of thin air from anywhere in your code.
-There's no `Cache::get()` static method that you can call anywhere in your code to get the `$cache` object.
+That's *true*. *But*, you can't just grab them out of thin air from anywhere in your code.
+For example, there's no `Cache::get()` static method that you can call anywhere in your code that returns `$cache` service object.
 Nothing like that exists in Symfony.
 And that's good!
 Allowing us to grab objects out of thin air is a recipe for writing bad code.

 So how *can* we get access to these services?
-Currently, we only know one way: By autowiring them into our controller. *But* that won't work here.
-Autowiring services is a superpower that *only* works for controller methods.
+Currently, we only know one way: by autowiring them into our controller. *But* that *won't* work here.
+Autowiring services into a *method* of a class is a superpower that *only* works for controllers.

-Watch this.
-If I said `CacheInterface` here, then went over and refreshed, you'd see:
+Watch.
+If we added a `CacheInterface` argument... then went over and refreshed, we'd see:

-`Too few arguments to function [...]findAll(),
-0 passed [...] and exactly 1 expected.`
+> Too few arguments to function [...]findAll(), 0 passed [...] and exactly 1 expected.

-That's because *we* are calling `findAll()`, so if we're going to pass any arguments in, it's going to be *our* responsibility.
-The point is, autowiring works in controller methods, but don't expect it to work anywhere else.
+That's because *we* are calling `findAll()`.
+So if `findAll()` needs an argument, it is *our* responsibility to pass them: there's no Symfony magic here.
+My point
+is: autowiring works in controller methods, but don't expect it to work for any *other* methods.

+## Manually Passing Services to a Method?

-*But* one way we might get this work is by passing *both* services to the `findAll()` method and then *manually* passing them into the controller ourselves.
+*But* one way we *might* get this to work is by add both services to the `findAll()` method and then *manually* passing them in from the controller.
 This won't be the final solution, but let's try it.

-I already have a `CacheInterface` argument.
-Also going to add the `HttpClientInterface` argument, and call that `$httpClient`.
+I already have a `CacheInterface` argument... so now also add the `HttpClientInterface` argument and call it `$httpClient`.

 Perfect!
-This method is now *happy*.
+This code in this method is now happy.

-Back over in our controller, you can see that our `findAll()` method has two arguments.
-Let's pass `$httpClient` and `$cache`.
+Back over in our controller, for `findAll()`, pass `$httpClient` and `$cache`.

 And now... it works!

+## "Dependencies" Versus "Arguments"

-So on a high level, this solution makes sense.
-We know that we can autowire services into our controller, so then we just pass them into `MixRepository`.
-But if you think about it, the `$httpClient` and `$cache` services aren't really input to the `findAll()` function.
+So, on a high level, this solution makes sense.
+We know that we can autowire services into our controller... so then we just pass them into `MixRepository`.
+But if you think a bit deeper, the `$httpClient` and `$cache` services aren't really *input* to the `findAll()` function.
+They don't really make sense as arguments.

+Let me give you an example.
+Pretend that we decide to change the `findAll()` method to accept a `string $genre` argument so the method will *only* return mixes for *that* genre.
+This argument makes perfect sense: passing different genres changes what it does.
+The argument *controls* how the method *behaves*.

+*But* the `$httpClient` and `$cache` arguments *don't* control how the function behaves.
+In reality, we would pass these *same* two values *every* time we call the method... *just* so things work.

+Instead of arguments, these are really *dependencies* that the service *needs* in order to do its work.
+They're just stuff that *must* be available so that `findAll()` can do its job.

+## Dependency Injection & The Constructor

-For example, pretend that we decide to change the `findAll()` method to accept a `string $genre` argument so this function will *only* return mixes for that genre.
-This argument makes perfect sense.
-We could call `findAll()` and control its behavior by passing it different genres.
-The argument controls how the method behaves. *But* the `$httpClient` and `$cache` arguments *don't* really control how the function behaves.
-In reality, you would pass these same two values every time you call the method.
-Instead of arguments, these are really more of *dependencies* that the service needs in order to do its work.
-They're just stuff that must be available so that `findAll()` can do its job.
-For dependencies like this, service objects, or configuration that your service needs to do its job, instead of passing them to the methods, we pass them into the constructor.
-So delete that, pretend it's a `$genre` argument, and then add a `public function __construct()` method.
-Then, copy the two arguments, delete them, and move them up here.
+For "dependencies" like this, whether they're service objects or configuration that your service needs to do its job, instead of passing them to the methods, we pass them into the *constructor*.
+Delete that pretend `$genre` argument... then add a `public function __construct()`.
+Copy the two arguments, delete them, and move them up here.

-Before I finish this, I need to tell you that autowiring works in *two* places.
-We already know that you can autowire arguments into your controller methods, but you can *also* autowire arguments into the `__construct()` method of your services.
-In fact, that's the main place where autowiring is meant to work.
-The fact that autowiring works for controller methods was kind of added later just to make life easier.
-And as we saw earlier, this is the only normal method where you can do that.
+Before we finish this, I need to tell you that autowiring works in *two* places.
+We already know that we can autowire arguments into our controller methods.
+But we can *also* autowire arguments into the `__construct()` method of any service.
+In fact, that's the *main* place that autowiring is meant to work!
+The fact that autowiring also works for controller methods is... kind of an "extra" just to make life nicer.

-Anyway, autowiring works in the `__construct()` method of our services, so as long as we type hint the arguments (and we have), when symfony instantiates our service, it will pass us these two services.
+Anyways, autowiring works in the `__construct()` method of our services.
+So as long as we type-hint the arguments (and we have), when Symfony instantiates our service, it will pass us these two services.
 Yay!
 What do we *do* with these two arguments?
-We set them on the properties.
+We set them onto properties.

 Create a `private $httpClient` property and a `private $cache` property.
-Then, down in the constructor, you just assign them `$this->httpClient = $httpClient`, and `$this->cache = $cache`.
-So when Symfony instantiates our `MixRepository`, it passes us these two arguments and we store them on a property so we can use them later.
+Then, down in the constructor, assign them: `$this->httpClient = $httpClient`, and `$this->cache = $cache`.

+So when Symfony instantiates our `MixRepository`, it passes us these two arguments and we store them on properties so we can use them later.

 Watch!
-Down here, instead of `$cache`, we can say `$this->cache`.
-And then we don't need this `use ($httpClient)`over here because, inside of here, we can say `$this->httpClient`. *Now* this service is in perfect shape.
+Down here, instead of `$cache`, use `$this->cache`.
+And then we don't need this `use ($httpClient)`over here because we can say `$this->httpClient`.

+This service is now in *perfect* shape.

-Back over in `VinylController.php`, we can simplify things.
-This `findAll()` doesn't need any arguments anymore.
-Woo!
-And we don't need to autowire `$httpClient` or `$cache` anymore.
-And I'm going to celebrate a little extra, even though I don't need to, by removing those `use` statements on top.
+Back over in `VinylController`, as a bonus, we can simplify things!
+The `findAll()` method doesn't need any arguments... and so we don't event need to autowire `$httpClient` or `$cache` anymore.
+I'm going to celebrate by removing those `use` statements on top.

 Look how much easier that is!
-We autowire the *one* service we need, call the method on it, and... it even *works*!
-So this is a perfect way to write a service.
-We add our dependencies to the constructor, set them onto properties, and then *use* them.
+We autowire the *one* service we need, call the method on it, and... it even *works*! *This* is how we write services.
+We add any dependencies to the constructor, set them onto properties, and then *use* them.

+## Hello Dependency Injection!

 By the way, what we just did has a fancy schmmancy name: "Dependency injection".
 But don't run away!
-That may be a scary term, but it's a very simple concept.
+That may be a scary... or at least "boring sounding" term, but it's a very simple concept.

-When you're inside of a service like `MixRepository` and you realize you need *another* service as a dependency (or maybe some configuration like an API key), to get the thing you need, you add a constructor, add an argument for the thing you need, set it under a property, and then use it down in your code.
+When you're inside of a service like `MixRepository` and you realize you need *another* service as a dependency (or maybe some config like an API key), to get it, cretae a constructor, add an argument for the thing you need, set it onto a property, and then use it down in your code.
 Yep! *That's* dependency injection.

-Put simply, this dependency injection says:
+Put simply, dependency injection says:

-`If you need something, instead of grabbing it out of thin air, force Symfony to pass it to you via the constructor.`
+> If you need something, instead of grabbing it out of thin air, force Symfony to
+> pass it to you via the constructor.

-This is one of the most fundamentally important things that you will do over and over again in Symfony.
+This is one of *the* most important concepts... and we'll do this over and over again in Symfony.

+## PHP 8 Property Promition

-Okay, unrelated to dependency injection and autowiring, there are two minor improvements that we can make to our service.
+Okay, *unrelated* to dependency injection and autowiring, there are two minor improvements that we can make to our service.
 The first is that we can add *types* to our properties: `HttpClientInterface` and `CacheInterface`.
-That doesn't change how any of our code works.
-It's just a nice, responsible way to do things.
-But we can go a little further!
-In PHP 8, there's a new, shorter syntax for creating a property and setting it in the constructor, like we've been doing.
+That doesn't change how our code works... it's just a nice, responsible way to do things.

+But we can go further!
+In PHP 8, there's a new, shorter syntax for creating a property and setting it in the constructor like we're doing.
 It looks like this.
-First, I'm going to put my arguments onto multiple lines.
-Then, we add `private` in front of each of the arguments.
-And *then*, I'll delete the properties as well as the inside of the method.
-That might look weird at first, but as soon as you add `private`, `protected`, or `public` in front of a `__construct()` argument, that actually creates a property with this name and sets this argument to that property.
+First, I'll move my arguments onto multiple lines... just to keep things organized.
+Now add the word `private` in front of each argument.
+Finish by deleting the properties... as well as the inside of the method.

+That might look weird at first, but as soon as you add `private`, `protected`, or `public` in front of a `__construct()` argument, that creates a property with this name and sets the argument *ont* to that property.
 So it looks different, but it's the *exact* same as what we had before.

-And when we try it... it still works!
+When we try it... yup!
+It still works.

 Next: I keep saying that the container holds *services*.
-That's *true*, but it also holds one other thing - simple configuration called "parameters".
+That's *true*!
+But it also holds one other thing - simple configuration called "parameters".